-For many immigrants to Canada, studying in Canada is the first step in becoming Canadian.
-Graduates from Canadian colleges and universities are eligible for post-secondary work permits.
+For many immigrants to Canada, deciding to study in Canada is the first step in becoming Canadian.
+Graduates from Canadian colleges and universities are eligible for post-graduate work permits.
 This means you may be able to stay in Canada after graduation, earning Canadian work experience that may form the basis of any future application for Permanent Residence.

 In order to study in Canada you must be accepted into a designated learning institution and have sufficient funds to cover your expenses during your stay.